Elliot Forhan

-Elliot Forhan (born 1980) is an attorney and non-profit executive who currently serves in the Ohio House of Representatives representing the 21st district in Cuyahoga County.
+Elliot Forhan (born November 16, 1985) is an attorney and non-profit executive who served in the Ohio House of Representatives during the 135th General Assembly (2023–2024).
+He represented the 21st district in Cuyahoga County.

 Early life and education

-After graduating from high school, Forhan earned an undergraduate degree from Kenyon College in Gambier, Ohio.
-He then earned attended Yale Law School, where he earned a JD.
+After graduating from high school, Forhan earned an undergraduate degree in 2008 from Kenyon College in Gambier, Ohio.
+He then earned attended Yale Law School, where he earned a JD in 2013.

 Career

 Until leaving to work for the Joe Biden 2020 presidential campaign, Forhan worked as an attorney in the Cleveland office of BakerHostetler.
 He had previously worked for Governor Ted Strickland and State Treasurer Richard Cordray.
 In addition to his current law practice, which he operates as a solo practitioner, Forhan serves as general counsel for a non-profit organization focused on patent law.
+On February 27, 2025, Forhan announced his intention to run for Ohio Attorney General in 2026.